Autonomous quantum machines and the finite sized Quasi-Ideal clock: Introduction

 \section{Introduction}

 Many recent advances in quantum theory are due to our ability to manipulate small systems.
 Witness on the experimental front, the progress in quantum computation, quantum memory, non-locality, quantum thermodynamics, and randomness generation.
-From a conceptual point of view, a quantum machine typically requires very precise external control -- for example, in a quantum cellular automata, or a quantum computation, a unitary is applied at each time step.
+The quantum machinery involved in each of these typically requires very precise external control | for example, in a quantum cellular automata, or a quantum computation, a unitary (gate) is applied at each time step.\Mspace

 This is reasonable for modeling a large machine which is controlled by a classical system, but what if we wish to consider a fully quantum machine?
 This could be an autonomous quantum device which interacts with its surroundings, or a way of modelling a fully quantum observer.
 While the latter is mostly of foundational interest, the former is needed to understand and optimise current quantum technologies, or understand important physical processes.
-Take for example, molecular machines or nanomachines such as molecular motors \cite{howard1997molecular}, which are important in biological processes \cite{molecularBio}.
-Or take for example, distant technologies such as nanorobots \cite{nanobots}, where quantum effects on the control mechanism, and the back-reaction they incur, are likely to be significant.
+Take for example, molecular machines or nanomachines such as molecular motors \cite{howard1997molecular}, which are important in biological processes \cite{molecularBio}, or distant technologies such as nanorobots \cite{nanobots}, where quantum effects on the control mechanism, and the back-reaction they incur, are likely to be significant.\Mspace